Charged With DUI ?

 For a DUI in Orange County CA, you’ll want to call the DMV in Orange City Square.

 The hearing might seem similar to criminal court proceedings.
 After all, you can bring witnesses and evidence and have legal representation if you want.
-However, remember that the two aren’t the same.
+However, they are not the same and you’ll want to prepare for them differently.

 Before you attend the hearing, make sure you get a copy of your police report.